vox-humana/tiny_renderer/README.md

 let non_empty_array: [V; 2] = ...
 let optional_value: Option<&V> = non_empty_array.first();
 ```

 ---
 There is **no** built-in pseudo random function
 https://github.com/rust-random/getrandom/issues/21

 ---
 No functions overloading

 ---
 No built-in numeric trait

+---
+Closures are not functions.
+They are completely different types.